FFSCC69/Old-Projects-Collection/README.md

 -main.php is a handler for all incoming messages
 -timetableMain.php is a handler for automated reminders before each lesson; activated by Cron
 -vk_api.php is a kind of a library for vk.com api

+>More old projects are going to be uploaded as they've been structured